SocialGouv/oblik/README.md

     * CronJobs
     * `postgresql.cnpg.io/Cluster` (see [CNPG issue](https://github.com/cloudnative-pg/cloudnative-pg/issues/2574#issuecomment-2155389267))
 * **Customizable Algorithms**: Use different algorithms and values for calculating resource adjustments.
-* **Mutating Webhook**: Enforces default resources on initial deployment and applies recommendations if VPA exists.
+* **Mutating Webhook**: Enforces default resources on initial deployment and use recommendations if VPA exists.
 * **Mattermost Webhook Notifications**: Notify on resource updates (should also work with Slack but not actually tested).
 * **CLI for Manual Operations**: Provides a command-line interface for manual control.